The Old Pateley Feast

 The 1990s saw the extensive refurbishment of the Grandstand, including a new toilet block and commentary box, whilst a new pedestrian access was constructed with a new layout for the turnstiles and a new vehicular access.

 In 1995, celebrations were held to mark the Centenary of the Society.

 To mark this occasion, the Society published their Centenary book – the ‘Pateley Rant’ – the story of the Nidderdale Show 1895 to 1995.

 2000 to Present Day

-the Foot and Mouth outbreak of 2001 meant that the Show that year could not go ahead, and there were no livestock classes at the 2007 Show because of a further outbreak.
+The Foot and Mouth outbreak of 2001 meant that the Show that year could not go ahead, and there were no livestock classes at the 2007 Show because of a further outbreak.

-And in 2012 the Society was presented with a magnificent stone carving by local retired building Carl Foxton.
+And in 2012 the Society was presented with a magnificent stone carving by local retired builder Carl Foxton.
 His carving is a pictorial depiction of all aspects of the show and it has been installed at the Main Entrance to the Park.